ezEngine/docs/docs/runtime/world/world-modules.md

 You never instantiate world modules yourself.
 Instead, call `ezWorld::GetOrCreateModule()`.
 This will allocate the desired world module if necessary.

 Consequently, if no code path ever calls `ezWorld::GetOrCreateModule()`, the respective world module will never be instantiated.
 Therefore, the lifetime and existence of a world module is often coupled to some component.
-Once a component is added to a world, its respective [component manager (TODO)](component-managers.md) (which also is a world module) is automatically instantiated.
+Once a component is added to a world, its respective [component manager](component-managers.md) (which also is a world module) is automatically instantiated.
 If those components request access to another world module, that will be instantiated, as well.

 Only few systems require a world module, without having some component type that would request its instantiation.
 For example, there is no need to instantiate a physics world module, if the scene doesn't contain any physics component.